By Edward Kliszus

 Sacred Service was sung tonight in Ashkenazic Hebrew.
 It is a setting of the Sabbath morning liturgy from the Jewish prayer book, known as the “Shabbat Morning Service” or “Shacharit.”
 This performance was powerful and deeply spiritual as it sought to convey the majesty and sanctity of the Jewish worship experience.

-The organization of the Avodath Hakodesh embraced the basic tenets of both Hebrew and Christian liturgy with its invocations of the precentor, subsequent responses, and meditative orchestral interludes.
+The organization of the Avodath Hakodesh embraces the basic tenets of both Hebrew and Christian liturgy.
+It uses invocations of the precentor, subsequent responses, and meditative orchestral interludes.
 Akin to the broad tradition of liturgical works, its structure most decidedly gave the piece a ceremonial character noted for centuries in religious works.
-Bloch’s music is infused with Jewish musical traditions throughout the Sacred Service, including cantorial melodies and Klezmer-style instrumentation.
+Bloch’s music combines Jewish musical traditions throughout the Sacred Service, including cantorial melodies and Klezmer-style instrumentation.
 The liturgical works of Bach and Handel also influenced the work.

-The “Kedusha” (sanctification) was a rousing choral hymn celebrating the holiness of God and the final section, “Vaanachnu” (Adoration), also known as the “Concluding Hymn,” was a triumphant choral expression bringing the piece to a stirring close.
+The “Kedusha” (sanctification) was a rousing choral hymn celebrating the holiness of God.
+Notably, in the final section, “Vaanachnu” (Adoration), also known as the “Concluding Hymn,” is a triumphant choral expression bringing the piece to a stirring close.

-Our experience of Ernest Bloch’s Avodath Hakodesh (Sacred Service) performed by MasterVoices was a spiritual and artistic experience of sublime choral music expressing the beauty and profundity of Jewish liturgy in a profoundly moving and musically compelling way.
+Our experience of Ernest Bloch’s Avodath Hakodesh (Sacred Service) performed by MasterVoices was a spiritual and artistic experience of sublime choral music.
+It expressed the beauty and profundity of Jewish liturgy in a profoundly moving and musically compelling way.

 Ted Sperling conducted with expression and aplomb.
-He clearly conveyed his deep understanding of the music and artistic vision to the choir with a strong sense of rhythm, dynamics, phrasing, articulation, and precise gestures.
+He clearly conveyed his deep understanding of the music and artistic vision to the choir.
+He leads with a strong sense of rhythm, dynamics, phrasing, articulation, and precise gestures.
 The soloists and choir’s elegant responses to Sperling’s leadership were characterized by excitement and inspiration, creating a truly memorable musical experience.

 Tenor Daniel Mutlu projected clear, resonant, focused intones throughout his range, with smooth transitions between registers.
 He produced a wide variety of vocal colors, from a bright and ringing sound to a warm and velvety tone, depending on the demands of the music.

-He adapted his singing style to match the emotional content of the music, conveying both joy and sadness, passion and tenderness.
+Mutlu adapted his singing style to match the emotional content of the music.
+He conveyed both joy and sadness, passion and tenderness.
 His technical skill, musical sensitivity, and expressive power were mesmerizing.

-Baritone Justin Austin played a significant role throughout tonight’s program.
-He expressed musical narrative with his rich, resonant, and powerful voice, producing marvelous vocal colors and dynamic contrasts.
-He maintained a consistent and even tone throughout his range, with smooth transitions between registers.
-Austin demonstrated excellent breath control, facilitating long phrases while delivering a sense of ease and effortlessness in his singing.
-He conveyed the meaning and emotion of the music, communicating a sense of drama and narrative while connecting with the audience on a deep emotional level.
-He radiated a sense of sincerity and vulnerability in his singing, with a natural stage presence and the ability to engage with the audience in a powerful and charismatic way.
+Baritone Justin Austin played a significant role throughout tonight’s program of MasterVoices Presents Jewish Sacred Music.
+Moreover, he expressed a musical narrative with his rich, resonant, and powerful voice.
+Austin produced marvelous vocal colors and dynamic contrasts.
+He then maintained a consistent and even tone throughout his range, with smooth transitions between registers.
+Austin meanwhile demonstrated excellent breath control, facilitating long phrases while delivering a sense of ease and effortlessness in his singing.
+While conveying the meaning and emotion of the music, Austin deftly communicated a sense of drama and narrative while connecting with the audience on a deep emotional level.
+His voice furthermore radiated a sense of sincerity and vulnerability in his singing.
+He clearly possesses a natural stage presence and the ability to engage with the audience in a powerful and charismatic way.